J-Lin1996/Blowfish/README.txt

 simple html webpages which contain the instructions to play our game.
 The leaderboard pages have been put into a separate "templates" folder.

+The base structure of our game uses HTML.
+We have 5 separate HTML files;
+"index", "tutorial1", "tutorial2", "register", and "login".
+The index.html contains all of our game content with includes the objects that the users can see and interact with: timers, level counters, food display, and food items.
+Each of these items are held within their respective div boxes to allow of easy positioning and easy access to calling our JavaScript functions.
+The tutorial pages are simple html webpages which contain the instructions to play our game.

+For the styling of our game, we used Bootstrap to create a responsive web page.

+Our leaderboard, login, and registration have been created using ASP.net.
+Each file is placed inside of the main folder.
+Our database, created using SQL-Server, has been linked to our game using JavaScript

 Our game functionality has been coded using JavaScript and jQuery which is held in the js/ folder.
 Each aspect has been separated into their own .js files according to their functions: the easter egg functions is all contained in the egg.js etc.